In the Danube Delta Nature Reserve, on a relative small surface there is a big diversity of landscapes: channels, brooks, sweet water lakes.

 Between Sulina and Sfântul Gheorghe there are 30 km of sand beach that not many know about.

 North of Sulina, in the Musura Bay a new strip of land appeared in the beginning of the 2000.
-The people in Sulina named it the Island K, and the Administration of the Delta Danube Biosphere Reservation named it the Island Musura.
+The people in Sulina named it the Island K but the Administration of the Delta Danube Biosphere Reservation named it the Island Musura.

 It was formed due to the alluvial deposits transported by the Chilia Arm.
 The 7km island is 40% in Romania and 60% in Ukraine.
-At its end, another shipwreck “Turgut S” enhances the mystery of this island that is no larger than 100m.
+At its end, another shipwreck “Turgut S” enhances the mystery of this island that is no larger than 100 m.
 The Georgian ship landed here during a storm in 2009.
-It is also home for various colonies of birds, pelicans or common terns, black cormorants, egrets and grey herons.
-It has not yet been declared a protected area.
-In the future, this island will completely isolate the Musura Bay from the Black Sea, creating a lake muck like Lake Razelm.

 Recommendation for the visiting periods: